Hwang Sok-yong: Biography

 The 1985 appearance of Lee Jae-eui's book Beyond Death, Beyond the Darkness of Age (English translation: Gwangju Diary: Beyond Death, Beyond the Darkness of Age, 1999) brought new trouble: Hwang originally agreed to take credit as the author to help market the book, and both Hwang as the assumed author and the publisher were arrested and sent to prison.
 Hwang's substantial and award-winning novel based on his bitter experience of the Vietnam War, The Shadow of Arms was published in 1985.
 It was translated into English in 1994 and French in 2003.
 In 1989, he illegally traveled to Pyongyang, North Korea, via Tokyo and Beijing as a representative of the nascent democratic movement.

 Rather than return to South Korea, he went into voluntary exile in New York, lecturing at Long Island University.
 He also spent time in Germany, which he found transformational.

 In 1993, he returned to Seoul because "a writer needs to live in the country of his mother tongue" and was promptly sentenced to seven years in prison for breach of the National Security Law.
 While in prison, he conducted 18 hunger strikes against restrictions such as the banning of pens and inadequate nutrition.

-Organizations around the world including PEN America and Amnesty rallied for his release and the author was finally pardoned in 1998 as part of a group amnesty by newly elected President Kim Dae-jung.
+Organizations around the world including PEN America and Amnesty International rallied for his release and the author was finally pardoned in 1998 as part of a group amnesty by newly elected President Kim Dae-jung.
 When asked whether the regime that freed him recognized his work and even sent him on an official visit to North Kores as part of a policy of opening up and promoting dialogue was a democracy, he replied: